oceantracker/oceantracker/docs/info/future_dev.rst

     * dry cell index evaluation at current time step is part of reader as method?, not field group manager
     * share_reader_memory flag move from reader to shared_params

+#. velocity interpolator which tweaks flows parallel to faces with adjacent dry cell or land boundary? after random walk velocity is added?
+#.
+Fuse looping for field interpolation for particle properties to reduce RAM-CPU memory traffic
+    * kernal version of interpolate fields
+    * fuse velocity interpolation and euler step
+    * Update field derived particle properties as a group with kernel interpolator
+#. make error trapping reponse  more consistent, eg some errors return no info
+#.
+Fuse Runge-kutta steps loops to reduce RAM-CPU memory traffic
+    * kernal versions of BC walk and vertical walk
+    * fuse BC walk and velocity interpolation using kernals

+#. option for particle tracking to work natively in lat/log cords for global scale models
+#.
+Read release points/polygons from file, eg shape files, csv

 Possible additions
 ===================

+#. find a numba container suitable for passing all fields and part prop as a group by name, to allow assess to all and reduce arguments needed

-* merge numerical solver and random walk by moving to numerical solution as a stochastic ODE?
+#. merge numerical solver and random walk by moving to numerical solution as a stochastic ODE?

+#.
+RK45 solver to allow adaptive time stepping to improve accuracy for those particles where flows are rapidly varying in time or space.